lion054/mp-floating-cart/README.md

 <h2><u>**IMPORTANT**</u></h2>

-This plugin has been deprecated.
-It'll no longer be maintained nor supported.
-Anyway, I've created another new plugin called <a href="http://www.marketpressthemes.com/get-mp-mojo"><strong>MarketPress Mojo</strong></a> that inherits everything from this plugin, as well as other very cool features for MarketPress.
+<strong>This plugin has been deprecated.
+It'll no longer be maintained nor supported.</strong> Anyway, I've created another new plugin called <a href="http://www.marketpressthemes.com/get-mp-mojo"><strong>MarketPress Mojo</strong></a> that inherits everything from this plugin, as well as other very cool features for MarketPress.
 You can get it here: http://www.marketpressthemes.com/get-mp-mojo